ZippsMbai/Bakery/README.md

 # Bakery
-Bakery- Relationships between baked goods using MBA, Holt-winters and Sarima
+Bakery-  Sales prediction using MBA, Holt-winters and Sarima